pnorman/openstreetmap-cartographic/README.md

 - PostgreSQL 9.6 + PostGIS.
 PostGIS 3.0 is **strongly** recommended.
 - OpenStreetMap data loaded in a database according to the [standard OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md#openstreetmap-data) instructions.
-- Shapefiles loaded into the database with the [shapefiles in database PR](https://github.com/gravitystorm/openstreetmap-carto/pull/4092).
-- Python 3 and Tilekiln
+- Python 3 and Tilekiln 0.0.4 or later

 Install Tilekiln with
 ```sh